 Buying co-owned property: what should you know?

-With the surge in land and individual house prices in Luxembourg, the appeal for grouped housing has been growing.
+Because of the land and individual house prices in Luxembourg, the appeal for grouped housing has been growing.
 It is more common than ever to buy co-owned property.
 More affordable buying prices, shared fixed costs, someone to take care of time-consuming tasks and building works: there are many advantages to choosing a co-ownership… but also a few constraints that you should be aware of before signing.

 What is “co-ownership” exactly?
 It is defined by Luxembourgish law as “all buildings or group of buildings where the ownership is shared between several owners, by lots including exclusive property as well as a share of the common areas”.
 A building is a co-ownership as soon as a minimum of two people own private property and share common areas to the said building.